 In order to help you get your development or construction project started and to ensure you obtain all the required permits and documentation, view the Steps to be Followed informational sheet.

-Developing and Building
+Development and Building Permitting

 Development proponents must contact the City prior to formal application submission in order to review the project and clarify information or issues related to the processing of an application.